caldav/duc_to_md/data/en_phone_apps_html-5_guides_html5-guide_.md

         });
     };

-You can find more documentation on Ubuntu HTML5 APIs in the [API section](/en/phone/apps/html-5/api/).
+You can find more documentation on Ubuntu HTML5 APIs in the [APIsection](/en/phone/apps/html-5/api/).

 ## How to add an Ubuntu style